srclark/sql_scripts/README.md

 # sql_scripts
-A place to save some commonly used SQL scripts
+A place to save some commonly used SQL scripts for drupal 7